 Keeping your company’s drivers safe from intersection crashes is integral in maintaining and retaining a healthy fleet, but how do you protect your business?
 We’ve got three tips to do just that:

 Driver safety policies are agreements between your company and drivers where they agree to follow your company’s safety requirements and procedures.
 Driver safety policies not only protect your company from incurring bad drivers but also potentially from the legal repercussions of at- or high-risk drivers.

 The best way to approach a safety policy is with the mindset of continuous improvement.
 Maybe intersections are a problem this quarter, but red lights are next quarter’s hot-button issue.
 Even if reevaluating every quarter, a consistently reworked safety policy can keep drivers, companies and communities safer.

 There’s nothing worse than being left in the dark, guessing what the expectations are that exist.
 Your employees crave answers, which is why communication is key.

 Sit down with your drivers and explain the expectations you have for them as representatives of your brand.
 Even if they don’t drive as a primary function of their role, communicating to your employees why safe driving matters to your company and how they fit within that is essential.

 Implement Driver Training

 When the employee takes that class on navigating intersections, passes a strength of knowledge test and electronically attests to that, you’re also in-turn legally protected.
-Never underestimate the power of small administrative necessities like driver training solutions.
+Never underestimate the power of administrative necessities like proactive driver training.

 How to Further Manage Driver Risk